hy1stax/mewtocol-serial/README.md

 A altanatives for serial assistance in nodejs.

 # Usage
-The lib is a serials functions.
+The lib is a serials functions.<br>
-Before you go, please modify your serial communication parameters in global variances.
+Before you go, please modify your serial communication parameters in global variances.<br>

-The avaliable function as below:
+The avaliable function as below:<br>
 Get plc version:
 -PlcVer()
 Read contact status: